 Main image: (c) EL*C

-Get your diary out, we’re counting down to Lesbiennale – a massive arts festival that showcases and celebrates the work of lesbians, and it was recently held in Brussels.
+Lesbiennale is a massive arts festival that showcases and celebrates the work of lesbians, and it was recently held in Brussels.

-Taking place in Brussels from 8-10 October, the festival includes a huge range of events – everything from tours to talks to parties and more.
+The festival included a huge range of events – everything from tours to talks to parties and more.

-Lesbiennale is presented by The Eurocentralasian Lesbian Community – the ELC.
+Lesbiennale is an event presented by The Eurocentralasian Lesbian Community – the ELC.
 The ELC is a lesbian feminist and intersectional network.

-I caught up with Leila Lohman – EL*C co director and Lesbiennale coordinator – for a behind-the-scenes look at the festival.
+We caught up with Leila Lohman – EL*C co director and Lesbiennale coordinator – for a behind-the-scenes look at what went on at the festival.